tanbirhossain/VehicleTracking/README.md

 #### Local Kubernetes

 Make sure you have installed and configured Kubernetes in your environment.
-After that, you can run the below commands from the `/VehicleTracking/Kubernetes/` directory and get started with the VehicleTracking immediately.
+After that, you can run the below commands from the `/VehicleTracking/Kubernetes/` directory.

 ```powershell
  ./build-images.ps1